pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 ## Abstract

 ### Problem description
-The `dtype` is not explicitly taken into account in the current JSON interface.
+The `dtype` and "Python type" are not explicitly taken into account in the current JSON interface.

-To work around this problem, a data schema (e.g. `TableSchema`) must be associated with the JSON file.
+So, the current JSON interface is not allways reversible and has inconsistencies related to the consideration of the `dtype`.

-Nevertheless, the current JSON interface is not reversible and has inconsistencies related to the consideration of the `dtype`.
+Another consequence is the partial application of the TableSchema specification in the `orient="table"` option (6 data types are taken into account out of the 24 defined).

 Some JSON-interface problems are detailed in the [linked NoteBook](https://nbviewer.org/github/loco-philippe/NTV/blob/main/example/example_pandas.ipynb#1---Current-Json-interface)